 Keeping your teeth clean with good hygiene at home is essential, but alone, it isn’t enough to keep your teeth consistently clean.
 Regular checkup and cleaning appointments with your dentist are necessary to remove calcified plaque (tartar) that your toothbrush and floss can’t remove.
 Otherwise, the bacteria that tartar hides can grow in numbers and lead to issues like tooth decay, gum disease, and more.

-Learn How to Get Better at Dental Hygiene
+Learn How to Get Better at a Dental Hygiene Routine

 Your daily hygiene routine is the cornerstone of a consistently healthy smile.
 To learn more about how to improve it, schedule a consultation by calling Lake Forest Dental Arts in Lake Forest, IL, at 847-234-0517.
 We also proudly serve residents of Chicago and all surrounding communities.